 - You may experience shock.

-Both forms of anaphylaxis are medical emergencies and require immediate treatment, preferably in a hospital emergency room.
-If you don’t get treatment for anaphylaxis, it can be fatal.
+Both anaphylaxis and biphasic anaphylaxis are medical emergencies and require immediate treatment, preferably in a hospital emergency room.
+If you don’t get treatment, it can be fatal.

 The cause of biphasic anaphylaxis isn’t fully understood.
-There’s no accurate way to identify all people who are more likely to experience biphasic anaphylaxis, but risk factors include having:
+There’s no accurate way to identify all people who’re more likely to experience biphasic anaphylaxis, but risk factors include having:

 Any allergen can cause anaphylaxis.
 Some allergens are more likely to trigger anaphylaxis, including:

-If it’s decided that you should carry an auto-injector, your doctor will give you a prescription for one and show you how it works.
+If your doctor decides that you should carry an auto-injector, they’ll give you a prescription for one and show you how it works.
 The device is easy to use:

 Even if you feel better after the injection, it’s still important to seek medical help.
 If you have a history of severe allergic reactions, you should always carry an epinephrine auto-injector and know how to use it.

-Call 911 immediately if you or someone you are with is having an attack.
+Call 911 immediately if you’re having an attack or someone you’re with is having an attack.
 Your goal is to get professional medical care as quickly as possible.

-If you are with someone who is having an attack:
+If you’re with someone who’s having an attack:

-- Ask if they have an EpiPen or other auto-injector.
+- Ask if they have an epinephrine auto-injector.

-- If they have auto-injector, inject them with the medication yourself if they cannot do it.
+- If they have an auto-injector, inject them with the medication yourself if they can’t do it.